- January 21, 2019

 - Steering, suspension, or alignment issues: You should have the steering, suspension and alignment checked before you buy a used car.
 Problems in any of these areas can lead to loss of control of the vehicle and a serious accident.

 - Fluid leaks (engine oil, brake fluid, transmission fluid, power steering fluid, coolant): Fluid leaks are common in used cars and can cause serious reliability and/or safety problems.

 - Brake problems: A used vehicle could have defective brakes, which can be very dangerous and cause a fatal accident.
-Have the brakes carefully checked before you buy.
+If this happens, you might need a rear end collision lawyer.
+It’s vital to have the brakes carefully checked before you buy.
 The front brakes on a front-wheel-drive vehicle are especially important, because they are responsible for the majority of the braking action of the car.

 - Malfunctioning latches, locks, or windows: Problems with any of these items can lead to problems with air and water leaks, and even the door or window opening unexpectedly while driving.
 The NHTSA investigated door latch failures in 2014.
 It was found that the pawl spring is the most common failure point.
 This is a coil-shaped component that brings the door handle into the closed position.
 A defective pawl spring can cause the door to fly open during travel.

 - Seatbelts not working properly: The seatbelt is probably the most significant auto safety innovation in 50 years.
 Seatbelts are the major restraint device in a car.
 There can be serious injuries if the seatbelts in a used car malfunction.
 A defective seatbelt could mean anything from a defective latch to a tension detector not working.
 Three million people are hurt by seatbelt failures each year, according to the NHTSA.